Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Pap smear, cervical cytology, Papanicolaou test, Pap smear test, vaginal smear technique

-This test check the cells from inside the cervix for any changes that could lead to cancer.
+This test checks the cells from inside the cervix for any changes that could lead to cancer.
 The cervix is the lower part of a woman's uterus that opens into the vagina.

-This test is named after Georgios Papanicolaou, M.D., one of the doctors who developed this technique of testing for cervical cancer.
+This test is named after Georgios Papanicolaou, MD, one of the healthcare providers who developed this technique of testing for cervical cancer.

-The Pap test is most often used as a screening test to look for cervical cancer or changes in cervical cells that might eventually lead to cancer.
-Major medical groups generally recommend that women get regular Pap tests, usually every two or three years, starting at age 21.
+You may need this test as a screening test to look for cervical cancer or changes in cervical cells that might eventually lead to cancer.
+Major medical groups generally recommend that women get regular Pap tests every 3 years starting at age 21.
 Getting a regular Pap test can be life-saving.
 Cervical cancer is one of the most serious types of cancer in women.

 You will likely have a pelvic exam along with this test.
 Depending on your age and other factors, your tissue samples may also be tested for human papillomavirus (HPV) infection at the same time your Pap test is done.
 Infection with some types of HPV puts you at risk for cervical cancer.